darktohka/FlashPatch/README.md

 **I do not have Adobe Flash Player installed, where can I get it?**

 You can download Adobe Flash Player 32.0.0.465 from [this archived link](https://web.archive.org/web/20210112063313/http://fpdownload.adobe.com/get/flashplayer/pdc/32.0.0.465/install_flash_player.exe).
 You might need to turn back your system clock to January 11th, 2021 or earlier to install it.

+## Linux

+**I would like to use Flash Player on Linux!**

+Unfortunately, the tool only works on Windows right now, but if you have a Windows machine, feel free to manually patch version 32.0.0.465 of `libpepflashplayer.so` or `libflashplayer.so`.
+You can then use these binaries on your Linux machine.

 ## Usage